 Coventry and Warwickshire Partnership NHS Trust cares for one Covid-19 patient in hospital

-Coventry and Warwickshire Partnership NHS Trust was caring for one coronavirus patient in hospital as of Wednesday, figures show.

-Coventry and Warwickshire Partnership NHS Trust was caring for one coronavirus patient in hospital as of Wednesday, figures show.

-NHS England data shows no people were being treated in hospital for Covid-19 at 8am on Aug-31.
+NHS England data shows the number of people being treated in hospital for Covid-19 by 8am on September 14 was in line with the same day the previous week.

-There were four beds occupied by Covid-19 patients four weeks ago in Coventry and Warwickshire Partnership NHS Trust.
+There were two beds occupied by Covid-19 patients four weeks ago in Coventry and Warwickshire Partnership NHS Trust.

 Most Popular

-Across England there were 4,864 people in hospital with Covid as of Sep-07, with 117 of them in mechanical ventilation beds.
+Across England there were 4,540 people in hospital with Covid as of September 14, with 140 of them in mechanical ventilation beds.

-The figures also show that one new Covid patient was admitted to hospital in Coventry and Warwickshire Partnership NHS Trust in the week to Sep-05.
+The figures also show that one new Covid patient was admitted to hospital in Coventry and Warwickshire Partnership NHS Trust in the week to September 12.
+This was the same number as in the previous seven days.